Crisp and Fluffy Sourdough Focaccia

 Final Rise of the Dough

-• Place the dough in your baking sheet (which must be well oiled) and allow it to rest at room temperature in a warm location for 3 to 4 hours until it's nice and bubbly.
-It should spread out naturally on its own but if it needs some help gently stretch it.
+- Place the dough on your baking sheet (which must be well-oiled) and allow it to rest at room temperature in a warm location for 3 to 4 hours until it's nice and bubbly.
+It should spread out naturally on its own, but if it needs some help, gently stretch it.

-• Alternatively, instead of the 3 to 4 hour warm rise, place in the refrigerator overnight (or up to 2-3 days) and bake the next day.
+- Alternatively, instead of the 3 to 4-hour warm rise, place in the refrigerator overnight (or up to 2-3 days), cover loosely with oiled plastic wrap (so it doesn't stick to the dough), and bake the next day.
 The focaccia can be baked directly from the refrigerated state.

 Baking the Focaccia